kasparsd/widget-context-wporg/readme.txt.md

 ### Get Involved:

-* Development and pull requests [on GitHub](https://github.com/kasparsd/widget-context-wporg),
+- Development and pull requests [on GitHub](https://github.com/kasparsd/widget-context-wporg),
-* Bug reports and suggestions on [WordPress.org forums](http://wordpress.org/support/plugin/widget-context).
+- Bug reports and suggestions on [WordPress.org forums](http://wordpress.org/support/plugin/widget-context).

 ## Installation

-* Install the plugin through **Add New Plugin** feature in your WordPress dashboard -- search for Widget Context.
+- Install the plugin through **Add New Plugin** feature in your WordPress dashboard -- search for Widget Context.
-* Widget Context settings will appear automatically under each widget under Design > Widgets.
+- Widget Context settings will appear automatically under each widget under Design > Widgets.

 ## Changelog

+### 1.0.6 (January 20, 2018)
+- Fix path to admin scripts and styles, props @tedgeving.
+- Mark as tested with WordPress 4.9.2.

 ### 1.0.5 (May 8, 2017)
-* Confirm the plugin works with the latest version of WordPress.
+- Confirm the plugin works with the latest version of WordPress.
-* Add support for continuous testing via [wp-dev-lib](https://github.com/xwp/wp-dev-lib).
+- Add support for continuous testing via [wp-dev-lib](https://github.com/xwp/wp-dev-lib).

 ### 1.0.4 (May 6, 2016)
-* Confirm the plugin works with the latest version of WordPress.
+- Confirm the plugin works with the latest version of WordPress.
-* Fix the PHP class constructor warning.
+- Fix the PHP class constructor warning.
-* Move the widget context settings link.
+- Move the widget context settings link.
-* Fix the initial context state in the customizer.
+- Fix the initial context state in the customizer.

 ### 1.0.3
-* Include Russian translation (Thanks Flector!).
+- Include Russian translation (Thanks Flector!).
-* Add textdomain to the remaining strings.
+- Add textdomain to the remaining strings.
-* Enable debugging if [Debug Bar](https://wordpress.org/plugins/debug-bar/) is available.
+- Enable debugging if [Debug Bar](https://wordpress.org/plugins/debug-bar/) is available.

 ### 1.0.2
-* Load available custom post types and taxonomies right before visibility checks to avoid PHP warnings.
+- Load available custom post types and taxonomies right before visibility checks to avoid PHP warnings.
-* Run visibility checks only after the main post query has run.
+- Run visibility checks only after the main post query has run.
 Fixes issues with WooCommerce.
-* Load our CSS and Javascript files only on widget and customizer admin pages.
+- Load our CSS and Javascript files only on widget and customizer admin pages.

 ### 1.0.1
-* Fix PHP warning in custom post type and taxonomy module.
+- Fix PHP warning in custom post type and taxonomy module.

 ### 1.0
-* Public release of the 1.0 refactoring.
+- Public release of the 1.0 refactoring.

 ### 1.0-beta
-* Improved settings page.
+- Improved settings page.

 ### 1.0-alpha
-* Refactor code to allow custom widget context modules.
+- Refactor code to allow custom widget context modules.

 ### 0.8.3

-* Fix PHP warning that occurred on PHP 5.2.x.
+- Fix PHP warning that occurred on PHP 5.2.x.

 ### 0.8.2

-* Improved SSL/HTTPS detection.
+- Improved SSL/HTTPS detection.
-* Fix: Ensure that is_active_sidebar() & is_dynamic_sidebar() don't return true when there are no widgets displayed on a page.
+- Fix: Ensure that is_active_sidebar() & is_dynamic_sidebar() don't return true when there are no widgets displayed on a page.
-* Two new filters so that other plugins can override widget context display/visibility logic.
+- Two new filters so that other plugins can override widget context display/visibility logic.

 ### 0.8.1

-* Revert back to changing callback function in `$wp_registered_widgets` for attaching widget context setting controls.
+- Revert back to changing callback function in `$wp_registered_widgets` for attaching widget context setting controls.
-* Fix the word count logic.
+- Fix the word count logic.

 ### 0.8

-* Major code rewrite and refactoring to improve performance and usability.
+- Major code rewrite and refactoring to improve performance and usability.
-* Fix bugs with URL targeting and empty lines in the "Target by URL" textarea.
+- Fix bugs with URL targeting and empty lines in the "Target by URL" textarea.

 ### 0.7.2

-* Fix PHP warnings/notices.
+- Fix PHP warnings/notices.
 Props to [James Collins](http://om4.com.au/).

 ### 0.7.1

-* Confirm that the plugin works with the latest version of WP.
+- Confirm that the plugin works with the latest version of WP.

 ### 0.7

-* Bug fix: check for active sidebars only after $paged has been set.
+- Bug fix: check for active sidebars only after $paged has been set.

 ### 0.6

-* Don't check for used sidebars on each widget load.
+- Don't check for used sidebars on each widget load.
 Allow absolute URLs in the URL check.

 ### 0.5

-* Added distinction between is_front_page() and is_home().
+- Added distinction between is_front_page() and is_home().
 Remove widgets from wp_get_sidebars_widgets() if they are not being displayed -- this way you can check if a particular sidebar is empty.

 ### 0.4.5

-* Widget output callback couldn't determine the widget_id.
+- Widget output callback couldn't determine the widget_id.

 ### 0.4.4

-* Fixed widget control parameter transfer for widgets that don't use the new widget api.
+- Fixed widget control parameter transfer for widgets that don't use the new widget api.

 ### 0.4.2

-* Initial release on Plugin repository.
+- Initial release on Plugin repository.

 ## Upgrade Notice